How To Act During A Power Outage

 5. Keep Warm

 If you’ve got a fireplace that doesn’t rely on power, it might be wise to get this going (especially if you’re in the winter months).
 The power outage will stop your heating from working, meaning over time, you’ll start to feel a bit chilly in your own home.
-Fire is the best solution to this problem, but if you don’t have a fireplace, wrap up in lots of warm blankets and never stay still for too long.
+Fire is the best solution to this problem, but if you don’t have an electric fireplace, wrap up in lots of warm blankets and never stay still for too long.
 This will help to keep your blood pumping.

 6. Have An Evacuation Route